cyclawps52/BloodGoblin/README.md

 * footholdLinux.rc (automated recon and initial exploitation vector for Linux)
 * footholdWindows.rc (automated recon and initial exploitation vector for Windows)
 * footholdMaster.rc (combines both of the previous footholds together, nothing additional added to it)
+* handlerGen.rc (starts metasploit handlers and generates custom obfusicated payloads to a tmp directory)

 Again, please feel free to contact me if you want further information about these modules.